A New Discovery May Translate to New Treatment for Alzheimer’s Disease

 “Stem cells are the most basic, fundamental cells of the body with the unique ability to develop into many different types of cells,” said Dr. Joel Singer.

-Singer is a New York physician who uses stem cells to treat patients living with neurological, orthopedic and autoimmune conditions.
+Singer is a New York physician who uses personal cells to treat patients living with neurological, orthopedic and autoimmune conditions.

-“Due to their ability to change into different cell types, stem cells are very useful for treating a range of health conditions,” Singer said.
+“Due to their ability to change into different cell types, personal cells are very useful for treating a range of health conditions,” Singer said.

 Once the cells were reprogrammed into stem cells, the UW researchers were able to create nerve cells that had the same genetic composition as the collected skin cells.